duosecurity/ykpiv-ssh-agent-helper/README.md

 After connecting the YubiKey to a USB port `ssh-add -L` does not show it.

 1. reload the helper with `ykpiv-ssh-agent-helper --reload`
-1. vaidate that the process is running with `ps aux | grep -i ykpiv-ssh-agent-helper`
+1. validate that the process is running with `ps aux | grep -i ykpiv-ssh-agent-helper`
 1. check the YubiKey PIN store in the OS X keychain at _ykpiv-ssh-agent-helper_
-    * if not reset the PIN `ykpiv-ssh-agent-helper --reset-pin`
+    * if not then reset the PIN `ykpiv-ssh-agent-helper --reset-pin`
-    * an test again
+    * … and test again
-1. else try also resetting the PIN to ensure that
+1. otherwise try also resetting the PIN to ensure that
     * the stored PIN is correct
     * the YubiKey is not already locked due to too many PIN retries